-Standards and Interpretations in issue not vet adopted
+Standards and Interpretations in issue not yet effective

-The Directors have also reviewed all Standards and Interpretations in issue not yet adopted for the year ended 30 June 2020.
-As a result of this review the Directors have determined that there is no material impact of the Standards and Interpretations in issue not yet adopted on the Group and, therefore, no change is necessary to Group accounting policies.
+The Directors have also reviewed all Standards and Interpretations issued but not yet effective for the year ended 30 June 2022.
+As a result of this review the Directors have determined that there is no material impact of the Standards and Interpretations issued not yet effective on the Group and, therefore, no change is necessary to Group accounting policies.